Business Entertainment Expenses: What You Need to Know

-In a nutshell, no, client entertainment is not tax deductible.
+In a nutshell, no, client entertainment is 'not allowable as a deduction against profits'.
 This means that you will need to add the expenses back to your profit when calculating corporation tax.
 You also won’t be able to claim any VAT back from the expenses either.
 Whether you’re discussing a project with your client over coffee, or having a meal with a prospective customer, the same rules still apply.

 It is, nevertheless, still possible to make client entertainment expenses more tax efficient.
 One important thing to remember is to always pay through a business, rather than a personal, account when entertaining clients.
 While the expense is not deductible for Corporation Tax purposes, you will save the income tax you would have paid if you had withdrawn the funds to pay the expenses personally.